Michael Lorenzen: Personal life

-Lorenzen is the youngest of four children, all boys, Jonathan, Matthew, and Anthony.
-Jonathan played professionally and Matthew played college baseball at Cypress and Fullerton Colleges.
+Lorenzen has three older brothers: Jonathan, Matthew, and Anthony.
+Jonathan played two seasons in the Los Angeles Dodgers organization, and Matthew played college baseball at Cypress and Fullerton Colleges.

 Both of Lorenzen's parents struggled with drugs and alcohol and frequently fought, with Lorenzen stating that police would show up at his house "almost every single weekend."
 Lorenzen began experimenting with drugs and alcohol in eighth grade, but stopped when he was 17 after a man read him the Gospel.
 He is now a devout Christian.
-He has Galatians 2:20 tattooed on his left arm.
+He has Bible verses and references tattooed on both arms.

+Lorenzen's father died in August 2016.
+In his first game back from the bereavement list on August 19, 2016, he hit his first career home run and dedicated it to his father.

-Lorenzen and his wife, Cassi, married in 2016.
+Lorenzen and his wife, Cassi, married in November 2016.
+They have a daughter, named June, born in 2023.